 tc qdisc add dev $ETH root fq maxrate Ngbit

-We recommending turning on FQ on all hosts connected to fast networks.
-For a 10G data transfer node (DTN) running GridFTP, which uses 4 parallel streams be default, we recommend setting FQ as follows:
+For example, for a 10G data transfer node (DTN) running GridFTP, which uses 4-8 parallel streams by default, we recommend setting FQ as follows:

 tc qdisc add dev $ETH root fq maxrate 2gbit

 You can also add FQ-based pacing to your application using the 'setsockopt' system call with the SO_MAX_PACING_RATE option.
-This only works if the host is configured to use fq as the qdisc however.
-The iperf3 tool uses this for the --fq-rate option (v3.1.5 and higher).
+This only works if the host is configured to use fq or fq_codel as the qdisc.